 can’t be are definitely not wrong

-I started the process a little hesitant, I mean, I eat pumpkin with gravy and roast beef.
+I started the process a little hesitantly, I mean, I eat pumpkin with gravy and roast beef.
 Could it really taste good in a dessert.
 Millions of people can’t be wrong though.
 Umm, I have one word for you.
 Yes!
-This Pumpkin Pie Fudge officially rocks!
+This Pumpkin Pie Fudge and indeed pumpkin desserts, officially rock!

 It took me a few goes to get this one right, because I don’t tend to add a large dose of vegetable to my fudge, as a general rule.
 It took some work but I got there in the end.
 This recipe starts with my tried and tested fudge recipe making it extremely simple to make, it just requires a little patience while you stir it over low heat.
 Then you add 1/2 a cup of pumpkin puree, some spices and vanilla.
 The fudge is set on top of a no-bake buttery biscuit base which adds a great texture to the finished treat.

 In Australia, pumpkin spice is not readily available but it is quite similar to all spice.
 For that reason, I used all spice and added extra cinnamon as well, just ’cause I love cinnamon.
 The spices give a lovely, comforting balance to the subtle pumpkin.

 Ways with Pumpkin Puree

 We also don’t seem to have tinned pumpkin puree here but it’s so easy to make your own.
 Just roast, steam or boil some pumpkin and then puree the flesh in a blender until smooth.
 If you do a big batch you can actually freeze it and there are heaps of ways to use up leftover pumpkin puree too.
 For instance